ecodynlab/GALUP/Modules 2/module2.md

 ([Source](https://appliedsciences.nasa.gov/join-mission/training/english/arset-using-google-earth-engine-land-monitoring-applications))<br>

 ## 3. Change Detection Methods
-**a**.  **Visual Analysis** - The first step in any change detection process - change can be detected through simple visual comparison using different combinations of bands followed by on-screen.
-While this technique is considered the most accurate becuase of direct human involvement, it is unsuitable for large areas as multiple digitizers can inject human bias into the process.
+**a**.  **Visual Analysis** - The first step in any change detection process - change can be detected through simple visual comparison using different combinations of bands followed by on-screen visualization.
+While this technique is considered the most accurate because of direct human involvement, it is unsuitable for large areas as multiple digitizers can inject human bias into the process.
 Also, visual analysis cannot be relied upon when changes are subtle.

 **b**.  **Image Differencing** - When abrupt changes are expected, a simple differncing of bands, or selected image indices can often reveal areas of change.
 Image differencing is generally computed on a pixel-by-pixel basis and is executed across the full extent of two images.
 The pixel-based nature of image differencing allows for more precise identification of change.
 The difference image can then be scaled to ground observations using standard statistical techniques such as linear or logistic regression.
 This method is particularly useful for assessing change over continuous indices (such as those used to measure vegetation and soil).
 <p align="center">